dyloxim/site/readme.md

 # dyloxim.com

-Personal site currently hosting a single application: <a href="dyloxim.com/IFS">IFS viewer</a>.
+A site built with nextjs currently serving a single resource:

+* <a href="dyloxim.com/IFS">IFS image generation tool</a>